ImpishDeathTech/IDT-BrainFuck/README.md

 ### Speedy BrainFuck Interpreter with a fair ammount of features (for a brainfuck interpreter anyway)

  I was bored, so I decided to throw together a brainfuck interpreter of my own design.
- It's turned out pretty nice so far, so I thought I'd share it with the world.
  Enjoy a little product of my insanity. ;3

 ### Usage: